 IMMIGRATION POLICY RESOURCES & FAQs

 The UC Merced Office of International Affairs recognizes that recent changes with US immigration policies has raised many concerns and questions.
-This page was created to provide information and support resources.
+This page was created to provide information and support resources and to document changes in immigration policies that may effect our students and scholars.

 UC Merced and the Office of International Affairs is monitoring the situation closely to provide support for your concerns and answers to your questions.
 The situation remains very fluid and can change rapidly so be sure to consult legal counsel when needed.
 Below are resources and answers to frequently asked questions.